sivashankarialaganandham/sivashankarialaganandham/README.md

 ## What You'll Find Here
 - 📚Projects: Explore my work in data analysis, visualization, and machine learning, including:
   - Walmart Sales Forecast Analysis:

+## Get in Touch
+- 💬Connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/a-sivashankari/)
+- 📧For inquiries, drop me an email at [sivashankarialaganandham@gmail.com](sivashankarialaganandham@gmail.com)

 <!--
 **sivashankarialaganandham/sivashankarialaganandham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.